-1.1 License Scenario License Status 1.
-A licensee fails to ren licensee fails to renew their license within the two-year renewal cycle.
-Null and void void 2.
-A licensee elects not time. to provide real estate services to the public for a period of Voluntary 3.
-A licensee does not complete the required 14-hour CE.
-In Involunta ary 1.2 Advertisement Sta tement True False 1.
-All advertising must the FREC. include th e name of the brokerage firm as it is registered with \checkmark 2. isement in which the licensee does not include the and address in the ad. \checkmark 3.
-In all advertising, a licensee may not use a nickname or initials for their first name and is required to disply their full name as registered with the FREC. \checkmark 2.1 Ethics Description Ethics (Ethics Code 1.
-Directed to employees and explains exactly how to interpret each section of the code of conduct B 3 2.
-Identifies professional responsibilities related to difficult issues and provides clear C directive on ethical behavior C 2 3.
-Sets out values that establishes the code and describes a company's obligation to A its stakeholders A 2.2 Ethics Description n True False 1.
-Ethics is not law; it is s simply a code of behavior. \checkmark 2.
-All real estate licensees must follow the NAR Code of Ethics. \checkmark 3.
+our U nderstanding Answer Keys 1.1 License Scenario License St 1.
+A licensee fails to renew their license within the two-year renewal cycle Null and void 2.
+A licensee who elects to not provide real estate services to the public for a period of time Voluntary 3.
+A licensee who does not complete the required 14-hour CE Involunta ıry 1.2 Advertisement Statement True False 1.
+All advertising must include the name of the brokerage firm as it is registered with the FREC. √ 2.
+A "blind ad" is an illegal advertisement in which the licensee does not include the rokerage firm's phone number and address in the ad. ✓ 3.
+In all advertising, a licensee may not use a nickname or initials for their first name and is required to disply their full name as registered with the FREC. √ 2.1 Ethics Description Ethics Code 1.
+Directed to employees and explains exactly how to interpret each section of the code of conduct В 2.
+Identifies professional responsibilities related to difficult issues and provides clear directive on ethical behavior С 3.
+Sets out values that establishes the code and describes a company's obligation to its stakeholders A 2.2 Ethics Description True False 1.
+Ethics is not law; it is simply a code of behavior. √ 2.
+All real estate licensees must follow the NAR Code of Ethics. / 3.
 If licensees are unable to solve a dispute between them, they could use an ombudsman or submit to mediation.
-1 Landlord and Tenant Questions v 4.1 Landlord and Ter Yes No 4.1 nant Que No If a landlord fails to the rent payment? nant Que make an i stions Yes No √ 1.
-If a landlord fails to the rent payment?
-May a landlord ente Does a landlord nee mant Que make an ir r a tenants d to notify stions mportant repair, is the tenant permitted to withhold Yes 1.
-2. If a landlord fails to the rent payment?
-May a landlord ente Does a landlord nee mant Que make an ir r a tenants d to notify stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes 1.
-2. 3.
-If a landlord fails to the rent payment?May a landlord enterDoes a landlord nee tenant's deposit for orCredit Factor nant Que make an i r a tenant 2 d to notify lamages th stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes 1.
-2. 3.
-4.2 Incor If a landlord fails to the rent payment?May a landlord enterDoes a landlord nee tenant's deposit for orCredit Factor nant Que make an i r a tenant 2 d to notify lamages th stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes 1.
-2. 3.
-4.2 Leng If a landlord fails to the rent payment?
-May a landlord enter Does a landlord nee tenant's deposit for or Credit Factor mant Que make an i r a tenant's d to notify lamages th stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes 1.
-2. 3.
-4.2 Incor Leng New If a landlord fails to the rent payment?
-May a landlord ente Does a landlord nee tenant's deposit for o Credit Factor me th of credit history mant Que make an i r a tenant? d to notify damages th stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes 1.
-2. 3.
-4.2 Incor Leng New Mari If a landlord fails to the rent payment?
-May a landlord ente Does a landlord nee tenant's deposit for o Credit Factor me th of credit history credit mant Que make an i r a tenant? d to notify damages th stions mportant repair, is the tenant permitted to withhold s residence for any purpose? v a tenant of their intention to impose a claim on the Yes
+1 4.1 Landlord and Tenant Questions Yes No 1.
+If a landlord fails to make an important repair, is the tenant permitted to withhold the rent payment? ✓ 2.
+May a landlord enter a tenant's residence for any purpose? √

+3. Does a landlord need to notify a tenant of their intention to impose a claim on the tenant's deposit for damages that the tenant caused to a residence?

+4.2 Credit Factor /

+Incon ne

+Lengt Length of credit history

+New o New credit

+Marit Marital status

+Total Total amount owed

+Payment history √

+Bank account balance

+Types of credit ✓